Genealogy

 Genealogy.
 Start Page.

-1. Danish-Jewish Funerals and Tombstones until 1886
+2. logo Danish-Jewish Funerals and Tombstones until 1886 by Tom Brøndsted et al.

 • A register of Jewish funerals and tombstones in Møllegade in Copenhagen and the ten provincial cemeteries in Denmark.
 The database is partly based on the work by Julius Margolinsky and covers all known Jewish burials in Denmark from 1693-1886.
 The main objective of the database is to provide a complete photographic based register to the old (Hebrew) tombstones on the cemeteries.